Advertising

 MDBG free online Chinese-English dictionary

-The website is not just a dictionary, it offers various tools such as: flashcards, quizzes, text annotation, Chinese text input and more.
+The website is not just a dictionary, it offers various tools such as flashcards, quizzes, text annotation, Chinese text input, and more.

-On-line Chinese Tools
+Chinese Tools

 Chinese Country Names

-List of Chinese Names for foreign countries in Simplified Chinese (unicode) and Pinyin spelling.
+List of Chinese Names for foreign countries in Simplified Chinese (Unicode) and Pinyin spelling.

 Pinyin